To provide recommendations, a tracking process needs to collect user behavior on the customer's site. The most popular user events are:

 If the size of an item or the color is selectable on a detail page of an item, you may prefer to use the UPC.
 If recommendations of the same item in different sizes or colors are desired, you should use the SKU as item identifiers.

-Remember to use the same identifier in all interactions between your site and the recommendation engine, for example, when a user buys an item, clicks a recommendation or displays a product page.
+Remember to use the same identifier in all interactions between your website and the Personalization server, for example, when a user buys an item, clicks a recommendation or displays a product page.

 Request parameter categorypath¶